First, Second, Third, Fourth Generation Computer Languages

 - CIL and Java bytecode are thus similar conceptually, with the Windows Runtime corresponding to Java's JVM, interfacing with the underlying hardware through the Windows kernel.

-- Another popular Microsoft language that compiles into this CIL bytecode is VB.Net (2002).
+- As mentioned earlier, another popular Microsoft language that compiles into this CIL bytecode is

 Based on the BASIC language.